-This Privacy Statement applies between you, an individual, and us, The Share Centre, Share plc and Share Nominees.
-It applies to all personal data that you provide to us as a customer, as a shareholder in Share plc, or simply as a user of our website.
+This Privacy Statement applies between you, an individual, and us, The Share Centre Limited, Share Nominees Limited, Interactive Investor Services Limited and other group companies within the Interactive Investor Group.
+It applies to all personal data that you provide to us as a customer or simply as a user of our website.

 Our Privacy Promise

 - To keep your data safe and private

 - To give you ways to manage and review your marketing choices at any time

 In addition to our Privacy Promise, your privacy is protected by law.
 The General Data Protection Regulation (GDPR) is the relevant legislation which came into force across the EU on 25th May 2018.

 Data protection law states that we should only collect and use your personal information if we have a proper reason to do so.
 This includes sharing it within and outside of The Share Centre and Share Nominees.
 The law states we must have one or more of these reasons: